astropy/astropy/docs/visualization/histogram.rst

+.. _astropy-visualization-hist:

 ***********************
 Choosing Histogram Bins
 ***********************

-The `astropy.visualization` module provides the :func:`~astropy.visualization.hist` function, which is a generalization of matplotlib's histogram function which allows for more flexible specification of histogram bins.
+The :mod:`astropy.visualization` module provides the :func:`~astropy.visualization.hist` function, which is a generalization of matplotlib's histogram function which allows for more flexible specification of histogram bins.
+For computing bins without the accompanying plot, see :func:`astropy.stats.histogram`.

 As a motivation for this, consider the following two histograms, which are constructed from the same underlying set of 5000 points, the first with